-b) Whether Project Report and such other statements submitted wherever required.

-c) Whether statements like income tax and audited financial statements furnished.

-d) Details of Registration Documents
+- a) Whether proper form is used/whether it is properly filled in and signed by the applicant. - b) Whether Project Report and such other statements submitted wherever required. - c) Whether statements like income tax and audited financial statements furnished. - d) Details of Registration Documents ii) In case of Companies.

-i) In respect of partnership firm:

-- (i)Partnership Deed (ii) Details of Partners
+- (i)Partnership Deed

-- (II) Details of Faturers
+- (ii) Details of Partners

 - (iii) Borrowing Power